JohnSpencerTerry/superset/README.md

 * Out-of-the-box support for most SQL-speaking databases
 * Seamless, in-memory asynchronous caching and queries
-* An extensible security model that allows configuration of very intricate rules on on who can access which product features and datasets.
+* An extensible security model that allows configuration of very intricate rules on who can access which product features and datasets.
 * Integration with major
     authentication backends (database, OpenID, LDAP, OAuth, REMOTE_USER, etc)
 * The ability to add custom visualization plugins